Java syntax: try-catch-finally statements

 If no catch block matches the type of the thrown exception, the execution of the outer block (or method) containing the try ... catch statement is discontinued, and the exception is passed up and outside the containing block (or method).
 The exception is propagated upwards through the call stack until a matching catch block is found within one of the currently active methods.
 If the exception propagates all the way up to the top-most main method without a matching catch block being found, a textual description of the exception is written to the standard output stream.

 The statements within the finally block are always executed after the try and catch blocks, whether or not an exception was thrown and even if a return statement was reached.
-Such blocks are useful for providing clean-up code that is guaranteed to always be executed.
+Such blocks are useful for providing cleanup code that is guaranteed to always be executed.

 The catch and finally blocks are optional, but at least one or the other must be present following the try block.